 The head of the surfactant (hydrophilic part) is what usually determines the group it belongs to like sulphates, quaternised or polyhydroxylates and many of its characteristics.
 This classification is done according to their ionic nature (polar group).
 Anionic surfactants like SLS or SLES carry a negative charge and have lots of lather and detergency.
 Non-ionic surfactants have no charge and are often not used because they are very harsh detergents and cause scalp irritations.
 However, there are a few very mild no-ionic surfactants like laureth-3 or 4 or coco glucosides present in some formulations for their thickening or foam stabilizing characteristics (more needed for oily hair formulations).

 Amphoteric or Zwitterionic surfactants have both negative and positive charge, they help lower irritation in formulas and increase lather.
-You’ll find them in baby shampoos, look for cocamido betaine or cocamido propyl betaine.
+You’ll find them in baby shampoos, look for cocamide betaine or cocamide propyl betaine.
 Lastly, cationic surfactants have a positive charge and are mainly used in conditioners, and this is so because they also act as conditioning agents.

 Ok, Lets Recap To Be Clear!

-Surfactants detergency ability depends on whether is has a long or short hydrocarbon chain on its hydrophobic part – the longer the chain the milder the surfactant – and on its ionic nature.
+The detergency ability of surfactants depends on whether it has a long or short hydrocarbon chain on its hydrophobic part – the longer the chain the milder the surfactant – and on its ionic nature.
 Anionic surfactants will clean more effectively and lather well while amphoteric and cationic surfactants won’t clean as well and are less irritating to the scalp.

 Here is a list of some surfactants with their carbon chain and ionic nature.
 The surfactants with a grey background are normally found in shampoos.